peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

                                ; specify a structured syntax suffix
 ~~~

 Note that this syntax is somewhat more restrictive than what is allowed by {{Section 5.1 of !RFC2045}} or {{Section 4.2 of ?RFC4288}}.
-Also note that while this syntax allows names of up to 127 characters, implementation limits may make such long names problematic.
+Also note that while this syntax allows type and subtype names of up to 127 characters, implementation limits may make such long names problematic.
 For this reason, 'type-name' and 'subtype-name' SHOULD be limited to 64 characters.

 Although this syntax treats "." as equivalent to any other character, characters before any initial "." always specify the registration facet.
 Note that this means that facet-less standards tree registrations cannot use periods in the subtype name.